SPawson/trips-ecommerce/README.md

 [![Build Status](https://travis-ci.org/SPawson/trips-ecommerce.svg?branch=master)](https://travis-ci.org/SPawson/trips-ecommerce)
 <h1>Trips | Code Institute Fourth Milestone Project</h1>

-<p>This project has been completed as part of my submission for my fourth milestone stone project as part of my Code Institute Full stack software development course.
+<p>This project has been completed as part of my Code Institute Full stack software development course for my fourth milestone project .
 The website is intended to replicate the look and functionality of other popular holiday and trip booking ecommerce sites. </p>

 <p>The application includes a number of features, such as a full login system , ecommerce functionality, order history and other features expected in this type of site.
 In order to create this full stack application, I have used the Django framework with python and the Stripe API to handle the payment side. </p>